Ms Amy Mulick

 in Statistical Epidemiology

-I am an applied biostatistician with LSHTM after qualifying with the MSc in Medical Statistics in 2012.
+I began working as an applied biostatistician with LSHTM after qualifying with the MSc in Medical Statistics in 2012.
 My special interests are big data, biomarker discovery, linear mixed modelling, statistical programming and complex modelling.

 Statistical methods: Linear mixed models, meta-analysis, survival analysis, multivariate methods, Bayesian methods.